Slavery in Mali: Temedt

 Temedt is a social movement which tries to end slavery throughout Mali and fight against negative stereotypes and discrimination against ex-slaves.
 It develops out of two efforts in the 1990s and today has over 30,000 members.

 In the 1990s, Ibrahim Ag Idbaltanant (the current President of Temedt) founded the Groupement des Artisans Ruraux d’Intadeyni (GARI) which organized around providing education and micro-credit for people of slave descent in Tuareg areas.
 Similarly in 1994, Mohammed Ag Akeratane (the former President of Temedt) founded a movement known as Tazolt, a reference to the black paint that is sometimes added under the eyes of Tuareg people.
 These movements resulted in the creation of Temedt, meaning genealogy or solidarity, in 2006 in the city of Essakane.

 The organization brings together intellectuals with a slave lineage to publicly challenge the practice and stigma of slavery.
 To protect themselves at their meetings, they invite government officials, other nongovernmental organizations, and Tuareg leaders to the events.

 Temedt is involved in public awareness campaigns, assisting legal challenges to slavery, and political pressure on the government to improve attention to the issue.
 The public awareness campaigns include parades and folklore presentations as well as other efforts to end discrimination against ex-slaves.
 The organization also provides key lawyers to help with the prosecution of slave cases, and with assistance from the American Bar Association, have provided key legal efforts on a number of cases.

 One prominent case occurred in October 2011 when the first person in Mali was prosecuted on allegations of slavery for exploiting Iddar Ag Ogazide.
 Temedt pressured for the case and provided financial assistance to Ag Ogazide's family during the difficult period.
 After a first hearing in which the accused claimed that he had paid Ag Ogazide for his work, the trial was delayed when the judge had to flee Gao for his safety.
 With the Tuareg Rebellion and the military coup, the case has been delayed further.
 The organization also pushes the government to further criminalize slavery and add additional sanctions against the practice and works with anti-slavery organizations in other countries and with Anti-Slavery International to coordinate efforts.

-In 2012, the organization received the yearly prize from Anti-Slavery International for their efforts against slavery.
+In 2012, the organization received the annual prize from Anti-Slavery International for their efforts against slavery.